surgi1/adventofcode/2017/README.md

 # Advent of Code 2017

-Puzzles of AoC 2017 are a bit harder than 2016's, still not reaching the difficulty of the later years'.
+Puzzles of AoC 2017 are a bit harder than 2016's, still not reaching the difficulty of the later years.
 Few of them required some out-of-the-box thinking, making it a very enjoyable set altogether.

 The AoC 2017 calendar visualization, however, is pure gold.